-Policy MDLS-10: Each local jurisdiction is required to annually adopt a Five Year Capital Improvement Plan which details the specific projects to be funded using Measure I Local Pass-Through Funds.
+Policy MDLS-10: Each local jurisdiction is required to annually adopt and submit to SBCTA by September 30 of each year a Five Year Capital Improvement Plan which details the specific projects to be funded using Measure I Local Pass-Through Funds.
 Expenditures of Measure I Local Pass Through Funds must be detailed in the Five Year Capital Improvement Plan and adopted by resolution of the governing body.